Adult Non-fiction Books

 Francis Bacon’s Hidden Hand in Shakespeare’s ‘The Merchant of Venice’: A Study of Law, Rhetoric, and Authorship (FBHH).
 New York: Algora Publishing, 2018.

-• Published for the first time in FBHH (in appendix 4) is leading British forensic expert, the late Maureen Ward Gandy,’s report, “Elizabethan Era Writing Comparison for Identification of ‘Common Authorship.'”
-“Originally examined July 24, 1992 [for Francis Carr]; Reviewed for Mr. Lawrence Gerald July 2, 1994” (pp. 249-274, 249).
-After analyzing a good number of Elizabethan handwriting samples, Ward-Gandy concluded there was a “high probability” that a play fragment “analogous” to the “Gad’s Hill” scene in Shakespeare’s play, The First Part of Henry the Fourth–which was found in binder’s waste in a 1586 copy of Homer’s Odyssey in 1588–was written in Francis Bacon’s own handwriting!
-In other words: the handwriting in the Bacon sample (a letter known to be in his handwriting) matches the handwriting used in the play fragment.
-This is further discussed in FBHH, 236-246 which includes a printed copy of “Hand D” from the Play of Sir Thomas More with transcription, for comparison (244-246).
+- Published for the first time in FBHH (in appendix 4) is leading British forensic expert, the late Maureen Ward Gandy,’s 1992 report, “Elizabethan Era Writing Comparison for Identification of ‘Common Authorship'” (FBHH, pp. 249-274, 249).
+After analyzing other Elizabethan handwriting exemplars, Ward-Gandy concluded there was a “high probability” that a play fragment “analogous” to the “Gad’s Hill” scene in Shakespeare’s play, The First Part of Henry the Fourth–which was found in binder’s waste in a 1586 copy of Homer’s Odyssey in 1588–was written in Francis Bacon’s own handwriting.

-Foreword to N. B. Cockburn, The Bacon Shakespeare Question: The Baconian Theory Made Sane (London: The Francis Bacon Society Edition, 2024; repr., 1998).
+Foreword to (barrister) N. B. Cockburn, The Bacon Shakespeare Question: The Baconian Theory Made Sane ([1998] Reprinted by The Francis Bacon Society, 2024.

 “Challenging the Lie in a Free Society: Even in Shakespeare Authorship Studies?”
 SirBacon.org, Nov.
 14, 2023.
 PDF.